prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

       // Nonce to make the request idempotent.
 Requests with the same
       // transaction_uid that differ in any of the other fields
       // are rejected.
-      transaction_uid: HashCode;
+      request_uid: HashCode;

       // Amount to transfer.
       amount: Amount;

-      // Reserve public key, will be included in the details
+      // Base URL of the exchange.
+Shall be included by the bank gateway
-      // of the wire transfer.
+      // in the approriate section of the wire transfer details.
-      reserve_pub: string;
+      exchange_base_url: string;

+      // Wire transfer identifier chosen by the exchange,
+      // used by the merchant to identify the Taler order
+      // associated with this wire transfer.
+      wtid: ShortHashCode;

       // The recipient's account identifier as a payto URI
       credit_account: string;